-Radiotherapy uses high energy rays to destroy cancer cells.
-At the same time, doctors try to make sure radiotherapy causes as little harm as possible to healthy tissue and organs close by.
+Radiotherapy uses high-energy rays to treat cancer.
+It destroys cancer cells in the area where the radiotherapy is given.
+The aim of radiotherapy for prostate cancer is to try to cure the cancer or control it for many years.
+Doctors call this radical radiotherapy.
+At the same time, they try to make sure radiotherapy causes as little harm as possible to healthy tissue and organs close by.
 These include the bladder, back passage (rectum) and bowel.

 Radiotherapy for prostate cancer can be given in different ways: